 The Gondola Replaced The Bus

 Several years ago the bus was replaced by the Gondola.
 No more reservations required, just walk up to the ticket window at the gondola base and purchase your ticket.
-On the one hand, the gondola is convenient for those last-minute hiking plans that you can plan around the weather.
+On the one hand, the gondola is convenient for those last-minute hiking plans that depend on the weather.
 However, the buses did limit the number of people on the trails.

 Love Wild Flowers? – So Do I!

-But don’t ask me what my favourite one is, I don’t have one, they are all my favourite and for different reasons.
-There are 54 species of wildflowers that bloom in these meadows, however, you will not see all of them on your visit because the different species bloom at different times.
+I love them all.
+Don’t ask me what my favourite one is, I don’t have one.
+They are all my favourite and for different reasons.
+There are 54 species of wildflowers that bloom in these meadows, but you will not see all of them on your visit.
+Different species bloom at different times.
 You will, however, see a majority of them.

 I do love everyone’s reaction when I point out the Hippie Heads.
 Officially known as the Western Annenome, this comical looking flower truly stands out among the crowd.

 Here are a few more wildflowers that you may see on your visit:

 A Fantastic Combination of Trail Options For All Hiking Abilities

 When I published my book in 2011, I created a trail rating system with a child’s walking ability in mind.
 My trail rating system is based on my experience of hiking with my children for 18 years as well as on my six years spent on the trails as a professional interpretive hiking guide.